Having Luxembourg documents legally certified for use abroad

 Documents with an electronic signature

-Documents which have been signed electronically (i.e. extracts from the company register) have to be submitted electronically with the online procedure made available on MyGuichet.lu.
+Documents which have been signed electronically (i.e. extracts from the Trade and Companies Register) have to be submitted electronically with the online procedure made available on MyGuichet.lu.

 The Passport, Visa and Legalisation Office will print the documents submitted electronically and attach a legal certification stamp or an apostille to them.